jfdenise/wildfly-s2i-tekton-pipeline/README.md

 ### Create a Pipeline run

-* Build: ``oc create --filename runs/app-from-jaxrs-ejb-builder-pipeline-run.yaml``
+* Build: ``oc create --filename runs/app-from-jaxrs-microprofile-builder-pipeline-run.yaml``
 * In OpenShift console you can monitor the started pipeline run (from ``Pipelines/Pipelines/PipelineRuns`` ).

-At the end of the pipeline run, the image `helloworld` is created, scaled to 1 and the service is exposed.
+At the end of the pipeline run, the image `microprofile` is created, scaled to 1 and the service is exposed.

 ## Event listener example: Start the pipeline from an external event